Special Needs Trusts and Special Needs Planning

 A first party supplemental needs trust is a discretionary trust that is funded with the assets of a supplemental needs beneficiary.
 The law provides that a first party supplemental needs trust can only be created by certain parties which include a parent, grandparent, guardian or if none of the foregoing parties exist, a Court.

 A properly drafted first party supplemental needs trust will provide that the local Department of Social Services will be repaid for any benefits correctly paid on behalf of the supplemental needs beneficiary upon that individual’s death.
 A first party trust is also referred to as a “Payback Trust”.

-Contact the attorneys at Plan Today for Tomorrow in Westchester County, NY for assistance in your creating a special needs trust plan to protect your disabled loved ones and their future.
-Alternatively please call us at 914-925-1010 (Rye Office) or 914-225-2440 (Yorktown Heights Office) to schedule a consultation.
+We can assist you in creating a special needs trust plan to protect your disabled loved ones and their future.
+Contact us or call us at 914-925-1010 (Rye Office) or 914-225-2440 (Yorktown Heights Office) to schedule a consultation.

 Third Party Supplemental Needs Trust

 A third party supplemental needs trust is a discretionary trust created for a supplemental needs beneficiary with the assets someone other than the supplemental needs beneficiary or the spouse of the supplemental needs beneficiary.
 The protection afforded by a third party discretionary trust was first recognized in the seminal case Matter of Escher and then later codified in EPTL Section 7-1.12.